 What rainy day is complete without the indifferent company of the moodiest housepet of all?
 If you don’t have a cat of your own, head to House of Mews to chill with some felines, and if the rainy day has you feeling right, you may want to take home a new moody companion.

-The South Main Market has a variety of vendors inside, so take a stroll around the cool space before sitting down to chill.
-Try the lavender mocha from the mini Java Cabana, grab a bagel from City East, and find yourself a couch by the window to – you guessed it – gaze out the window dramatically.
+Puck Food Hall has a variety of vendors inside, so take a stroll around the cool space before sitting down to chill.
+Grab some gelato from Sweet Magnolia, a pastry from Delightful Bliss, or some coffee from Doctor Bean’s and find yourself a couch by the window to – you guessed it – gaze out the window dramatically.